-Question Answer Marks 1(a) Read the following text, which is an extract from an academic book about the people and culture of a region in the Arctic known as the 'High North'.
-10 You have been asked to write an advertisement which will be published in a brochure promoting tourism in the Arctic.
-Write the text for the advertisement.
+Question Answer Marks 1(a) Read the following text, which is an extract from the novel My Name is Lucy Barton by Elizabeth Strout, about the narrator's love of reading and her aspirations to be educated.
+10 Imagine you are the guidance counselor referred to in the extract.
+Write a report for the college in Chicago, about Lucy's suitability to study there.
 Use 150-200 words.
 Mark according to the levels of response marking criteria in Table A. Additional guidance: The comments below are illustrative and are not intended to be exhaustive.
 Candidates may make other valid comments that should be credited.
-Responses might feature the following: form, audience, purpose, style, conventions, language and structurewill be appropriately adapted to suit the task content may include key factual information about things to do or see in the region, as well as other relevant ideas tone will be used to have an impact on the reader and to create an effect.
+Responses might feature the following: form, audience, purpose, style, conventions, language and structure will be appropriately adapted to suit task content may include comments about Lucy's personal skills, qualities and attributes that make her suitable to study at the college, as well as other relevant ideas tone will be used to have an impact on the reader and to create an effect.

-Question Answer Marks 1(b) Compare your advertisement with the extract, analysing form, structure and language.
+Question Answer Marks 1(b) Compare your report with the extract, analysing form, structure and language.
 15 Mark according to the levels of response marking criteria in Table B. Additional guidance: The comments below are illustrative and are not intended to be exhaustive.
 Candidates may make other valid comments that should be credited.
 Candidates may organise their response in any appropriate way.
-Theyare not required to focus on form, structure and language in separate sections.
-Responses might compare and analyse the following: Form the typical text conventions used in the original extract and the candidate's own advertisement the ways in which the different purposes effect the centent and at the of the two texts. the ways in which the different purposes affect the content and style of the two texts the ways in which the extract and advertisement appeal to their respective intended audiences, e.g. through the tone and register used in each text any other relevant aspects of the form of the two texts Structure • the way in which the text is structured to focus on the visiting tourists and extreme weather in the first five paragraphs, before shifting focus to geopolitical and economic interests in the region in the sixth paragraph • the way in which the text is structured to develop the idea that the High North is a culturally and economically rich region, waiting to be truly known and understood by the rest of the world the effect of the one sentence paragraphs - nine, eleven, and concluding • the way in which the final sentence of the text emphasises the writer's key purpose in introducing an anthology of writing about the High North, i.e., that it is a largely unknown region any other relevant structural features in the texts
+They are not required to focus on form, structure and language in separate sections.
+Responses might compare and analyse the following: Form the typical text conventions used in the original narrative extract and the candidate's own report the ways in which the different purposes affect the content and style of the two texts the ways in which the story extract and the report appeal to their respective intended audiences, e.g. through the tone and register used in each text any other relevant aspects of the form of the two texts Structure the way the text is structured to reflect Lucy's very humble beginnings in the opening paragraph, to her arrival at college in the penultimate paragraph and her fearful return home for Thanksgiving in the concluding paragraph the way in which the writer structures the text to present Lucy's determination to succeed at school and use education as a means to escape her life of poverty and deprivation varying paragraph length enables the writer to focus on a detailed description of the austere garage in the opening of the extract which is then contrasted with a positive description of books and reading in the subsequent paragraphs the way in which the text is structured to highlight the contrasts between home, elementary school and college the way in which the concluding paragraph of the extract emphatically conveys Lucy's fear of being stuck in her home and not being able to return to college, and that this thought was 'unbearable' to her any other relevant structural features in the texts